 Use case service flow

 0. The energy system is monitored and managed by the electrical system engineer.
-It relies upon the network.
+It relies upon the telecommunications network.

 1. The DSO network operations center engineer deploys monitoring and control mechanisms to determine when a telecommunications network is not available.